user905/UnanetReporting/README.md

 ## Features

+- ✅ **Standalone Executable** - No Python installation required for end users
+- ✅ **Rolling 365-Day Window** - Automatically maintains only the past year of data
-- ✅ **Batch Processing** - Uploads 100 records per batch for optimal performance
+- ✅ **Batch Processing** - Uploads/deletes up to 1000 records per batch for optimal performance
+- ✅ **Pagination Support** - Handles datasets larger than 5000 records
 - ✅ **Smart Caching** - Won't re-download reports from the same day
 - ✅ **Type Conversion** - Automatically converts strings to proper data types
+- ✅ **Comprehensive Logging** - Timestamped logs in `/logs` directory
 - ✅ **Error Handling** - Detailed error messages for troubleshooting
+- ✅ **Secure Credentials** - Uses `.env` file for sensitive data
 - ✅ **Safe Deletes** - Test queries before deleting data
 - ✅ **Modular Design** - Separation of concerns for easy maintenance

 ## Security Notes

-⚠️ **IMPORTANT:** The `config.py` file contains sensitive credentials.
+⚠️ **IMPORTANT:** The `.env` file contains sensitive credentials.

 **Recommendations:**
-- Add `config.py` to `.gitignore` before committing
-- Use environment variables for production deployments
+- The `.env` file is already in `.gitignore` and should NEVER be committed
+- Store `.env` securely and share it only through secure channels
-- Consider using Azure Key Vault or similar for credential management
+- Consider using Azure Key Vault or similar for credential management in enterprise environments
-- Never commit credentials to version control
+- Each user should create their own `.env` file with their credentials
+- When distributing the executable, provide a `.env.template` file with placeholder values

 ## Troubleshooting